 “I created The Sky’s the Limit because I wanted to highlight a few voices of d/Deaf experiences and show that the stories and experiences of this community are infinitely individual,” Carys explains.
 “No one’s journey is ‘correct’ but rather it is the relationship that one has with their identity that will always be unique to that person.”

 Carys’s efforts have not gone unnoticed.
 In 2020, she received the “Young Advocate of the Year Award” from the Massachusetts Commission for the Deaf and Hard of Hearing for the film’s exploration of diversity in the d/Deaf and hard of hearing communities.
-Due to precautions around the pandemic, Carys’s formal recognition was postponed to the spring of 2022, when she will join commission members at the state house in Boston, Massachusetts.
+Due to precautions around the pandemic, Carys’s formal recognition was postponed to the spring of 2023, when she joined commission members at the state house in Boston, Massachusetts.

 “We are proud to recognize Carys’s creative talent showcasing the power of documentary that tells important stories to bring awareness about deaf people and culture to a wider audience,” says the Massachusetts Commissioner for the Deaf and Hard of Hearing, Dr. Opeoluwa Sotonwa.
 “Carys’s documentary The Sky’s the Limit explores the diversity of the deaf and hard of hearing community touchingly and profoundly.”

 When Carys thinks about her advocacy work and efforts to build awareness, she reflects on the concept of taking up space.
 “Everyone deserves a seat at the table, but I was taught that there are going to be times, places and people that tell me there isn’t space for me there,” Carys says.
 “I learned that we all have a right to sit at our place, to contribute, to be seen and heard.
 Learning that we deserve to take up space, advocacy gives us the voice to remind ourselves and others of that.”